gabrielblain/CropWaterBalance/README.md

 * W Wind speed in M S-1
 * RH Relative Humidity in %
 * G Soil Heat Flux in MJ M-2 DAY-1
-* Rain Rain in millimeters
+* Rain Rain in millimetres
-* Drz Depth of the root zone in centimeters
+* Drz Depth of the root zone in centimetres
-* AWC available water capacity (amount of water between field capacity and permanent wilting point) in millimeter of water per centimeter of soil
+* AWC available water capacity (amount of water between field capacity and permanent wilting point) in millimetre of water per centimetre of soil
 * MAD management allowed depletion (between 0 and 1)
 * Kc Crop coefficient (between 0 and 1)
-* Irrig Applied net irrigation in millimeters
+* Irrig Applied net irrigation in millimetres

 ## Source